I'm an affiliate

 f/5.6: sharp and good contrast.

-This lens has something that is called Nikon Super Integrated Coating for providing high-contrast image even with maximum aperture, but my experience is this lens is not doing so good @ maximum aperture, not until you stop the lens down to F/3.2 than this lens is very good, my favorite apertures on this lens is f/3.2 to f/5.6.
+This lens has Nikon Super Integrated Coating for providing high-contrast image even with maximum aperture, but my experience is this lens is not doing so good @ maximum aperture, not until you stop the lens down to F/3.2 than this lens is very good, my favorite apertures on this lens are f/3.2 to f/5.6.

 I know this lens works on Nikon D7000, D7100, D7200, and all fx Nikon cameras but remember, for auto-focus to work on your camera with this lens you need to set the aperture ring to f/22 and locked there.